 In April of 2010, after more that 50 years, 25 as CEO, W.W.
 “Frenchie” LaJoie stepped down as CEO.

-LaJoie is succeeded by Ronald L. Meister, current President and CEO, a CSB employee since 1973.
+LaJoie is succeeded by Ronald L. Meister, current CEO, a CSB employee since 1973.
 Mark Savoie is the current President.